-Easy and inexpensive grout cleaners help lighten stains and remove mold and mildew.
-And they won't harm your wallet.
-Learn several sure-fire ways to get your grout gleaming again using peroxide, vinegar and bleach.
+Easy and inexpensive homemade grout cleaners help lighten stains and remove mold and mildew - and they won't hurt your wallet.
+Check out these sure-fire ways to get your grout gleaming again using peroxide, vinegar and bleach.

 Homemade Grout Cleaner

 You might not think too much of your bathroom grout until it starts having a dingy appearance.
-Don't let it get you down.
+Don't let it get you down!
 Instead, grab a few items from your pantry or under your sink.
-For these cleaning recipes, you need:
+For these grout deep-cleaning recipes, you'll need: